Say hello to my new obsession. His name is Kim Yo Han, and whether or not this is the case, he is my Raskolnikov.

 In the series, a wristwatch makes several not-so-discreet appearances.
 By the fourth episode, its most significant screen time is the moment when Kang Yo Han pulls a watch off a fallen man’s arm and when he offers a watch to Kim Ga On while dressing him.
 In Crime and Punishment, Raskolnikov pawns a watch.
 He has two reasons for doing so: money and to devise a plan for murdering the pawnbroker.
 In The Devil Judge, I feel like the watch represents what Kang Yo Han is planning to do while also receiving what he hopes to get out of those around him.

-In Crime and Punishment, the color yellow represents poverty, crime, corruption, and guilt.
-For example, the novel describes the faces of the poor as yellow, the yellow ticket Sonya has symbolized her prostitute status and shame, and money (often linked with corruption) is described as a yellow note.
+In Crime and Punishment, the color yellow represents poverty, crime, corruption, and guilt, and disgust.
+For example, the novel describes the faces of the poor as yellow, the yellow ticket Sonia has symbolized her prostitute status and shame, and money (often linked with corruption) is described as a yellow note.
 I’m not sure if the same connotations apply for The Devil Judge, but the color yellow makes several vital appearances that point to these things; the yellow school bus, yellow car, yellow dessert, yellow jacket, and more.

 Although Kim Yo Han is rich in the drama, he is surrounded by the same chaos and poverty that Raskolnikov is surrounded by in Crime and Punishment.
 He holds himself above this chaos, separating himself from society while also using those around him.
 This same alienation is the central theme of Crime and Punishment.
 Raskolnikov is a prideful, superior man who uses people.
 His philosophy and belief that he is a “better man than others” make it hard for him to relate to humanity.